sleitch/tilofy/README.md

 *NB: Only thing you MUST change is the  path to saved images (see below)*

- *(TODO: I should change that property to be system user.home , then you wouldn't even have to change that).*

-Build the App
+Configure Temp file Directory
 -
 1. cd to project root directory
 2. Open file: */Tilofy/src/main/resources/application.properties*
 3. Change: *resized.images.dir=D:\\tilofy_images* to point to your resized image location.
-4. Run command: gradle clean build
+4. Note: this directory will be available to the WEB context to allow images to displayed on web page

-Run the App Command line
+Build/Run the App Command line
 -
+1. gradle clean build
 1. cd to lib directory e.g. Tilofy\build\libs
 2. java -jar Tilofy_Test-0.0.1-SNAPSHOT.war

-Run in Eclipse IDE
+Run in IDE (Intellij)
 -

-Otherwise you can just import the gradle project into eclipse and run as...

-1. Right click on project  and run on tomcat server.
-2. ...or right click on TilofyApplication.java and run as application
+1. ...or right click on TilofyApplication.java and run as application

 Test The App With Angular Page